Solar-network/docs/docs/exchanges/node-installation/baremetal-instructions.md

 ### 5. Selecting Solar Core Network

-Once installation of dependencies and Solar Core is finished you will need to select on which network you wish to operate, since we are setting `mainnet` node select it.
+Once installation of dependencies and Solar Core is finished you will need to select on which network you wish to operate, since we are setting `mainnet` node select it (Only Devnet is currently available).
 This can be achieved by pressing `up` or `down` arrow keys and confirming selection with `enter`.

 After you made your selection you will need to confirm by pressing `y` and confirm with `enter`.